raspberrypilearning/shakespearean-insult-generator/worksheet.md

   The most unfamiliar part of this code is probably `words = SPLIT(line, ",")`.
 Here we will use Python's built in `split()` function to split up the line of text wherever there is a comma, and save the results as a list called `words`.

 1. Here is the corresponding Python code for the code we planned above.
 Once again, you could have a go at translating your pseudo code into Python before you look at the solution below.
+Delete your existing code and replace it with the new code:

   ```python
   list_a = []